jquirossoto/wordpress-multisite-ecs-efs-rds/README.md

 ### AWS Console

-To deploy the solution using AWS Console, refer to this [tutorial](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).
+To deploy the solution using AWS Console, follow to this [tutorial](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).